maomaimai/Python-projects-EDA-/README.md

 # battings
-Using pandas to analysis the historical baseball data
+Using pandas to analyze the historical baseball data